 Trogarzo[®] was approved by the FDA in March 2018 for the treatment of human immunodeficiency virus type 1, or HIV-1, infection in heavily treatment-experienced adults with multidrug resistant, or MDR, HIV-1 infection failing their current antiretroviral regimen.
 Trogarzo[®] was also approved by the European Medicines Agency, or EMA, in September 2019 for the treatment of adults infected with MDR HIV-1 for whom it is otherwise not possible to construct a suppressive antiviral regimen.
-Trogarzo[®] is currently commercially available in Germany and the Company expects to launch Trogarzo[®] in key additional European countries later in 2021 and in 2022.
+Trogarzo[®] is currently commercially available in Germany and in Italy, and the Company expects to launch Trogarzo[®] in key additional European countries later in 2022.
 A number of patients are also being treated with Trogarzo[®] in some European countries through early access programs.
 Trogarzo[®] will be launched on a country-by-country basis across Europe as it gains public reimbursement in each such country.
-In addition, the Company has filed a marketing authorization application, or MAA, in Israel for Trogarzo[®].
+In addition, Trogarzo[®] was approved in Israel in January 2022 and is now commercially available.